bretkikehara/grunt-flex-handlebars/README.md

 Type: `Regular Express`
 Default: `/^.+\/helper-(.+)\.hbs/i`

+This pattern categorizes files based on the file paths provides in the `files` grunt config.
+Any file matching this pattern will be assumed to be a helper.

+The default `helper-helper-name` helper function will use the `(.+)` value as the precompiled helper's name.

 #### partialPattern
 Type: `Regular Express`
 Default: `/^.+\/partial-(.+)\.hbs/i`

+The default `helper-partial-name` helper function will use the `(.+)` value as the precompiled partial's name.

 #### templatePattern
 Type: `Regular Express`
 Default: `/^.+\/template-(.+)\.hbs/i`

+The default `helper-template-name` helper function will use the `(.+)` value as the precompiled template's name.

+#### helper-helper-name
+Type: `Function`
+Default: 1st captured value defined in the `helperPattern` value.

+Defines the helper name.

+#### helper-partial-name
+Type: `Function`
+Default: 1st captured value defined in the `partialPattern` value.

+Defines the partial name.

+#### helper-template-name
+Type: `Function`
+Default: 1st captured value defined in the `templatePattern` value.

+Defines the template name.

 #### helperFile
 Type: `String`
 Default: `task/lib/template/helper.js`

 Handlebars template that will render the helpers.

+###### Helper Reserved Variables:

+	* helper
+	* filepath
+	* opts

 ###### Here is the default helper template: